Nic

 }

-This will configure flowlog for accepted ingress traffic and will log it into an existing ionos s3 bucket named flowlog-bucket.
+This will configure flowlog for accepted ingress traffic and will log it into an existing IONOS Object Storage bucket named flowlog-bucket.
 Any s3 compatible client can be used to create it.
 Adding a flowlog does not force re-creation of the NIC, but changing any other field than name will.
 Deleting a flowlog will also force NIC re-creation.

 Argument reference